miningape/IronmanJS/README.md

 Bringing Ironman mode to JavaScript - JavaScript without packages.

 Do you think that JavaScript has too many packages?
 Do you wish JavaScript was that little bit more challenging?
+Are you looking for a challenge?
 Do you want to ensure you have absolutely no dependencies?
+Or are you just old school?
 If you answered `yes` to any of these questions then IronmanJS is for you.

 This simple (yet effective) package prevents any other packages from being installed in your codebase.
 It does so by scanning `package.json` for any (and all) dependencies, if it detects any additional dependencies it throws an error.